|

 • Charging the Parts Washer with cleaning chemical

-service technicians with these chemicals. |
+service technicians with these chemicals and the different cleaning applications.

-ATTENTION: New MART Power Washer Owners:
+ATTENTION: Parts Washer Owners:

 The appropriate amount of chemical to